Kesholabs/celoBackend/README.md

   This is a project build on top of celo blockchain.
 The project aims at integrating mpesa payment with celo blockchain.

 # Terms
-  Mpesa payament - This is a mobile payment platform based in kenya. https://www.safaricom.co.ke/personal/m-pesa/getting-started/using-m-pesa.
+  Mpesa payment - This is a mobile payment platform based in kenya. https://www.safaricom.co.ke/personal/m-pesa/getting-started/using-m-pesa.

 # Prerequisite
 1. Nodejs v10.